Jan Leike: OpenAI

 In 2021, Leike joined OpenAI.
 In June 2023, he and Ilya Sutskever became the co-leaders of the newly introduced "superalignment" project, which aimed to determine how to align future artificial superintelligences within four years to ensure their safety.
 This project involved automating AI alignment research using relatively advanced AI systems.
 At the time, Sutskever was OpenAI's Chief Scientist, and Leike was the Head of Alignment.
 Leike was featured in Time's list of the 100 most influential personalities in AI, both in 2023 and in 2024.
-In May 2024, Leike announced his resignation from OpenAI, following the departure of Ilya Sutskever, Daniel Kokotajlo and several other AI safety employees from the company.
+In May 2024, Leike announced his resignation from OpenAI, following the departure of Sutskever, Daniel Kokotajlo and several other AI safety employees from the company.
 Leike wrote that "Over the past years, safety culture and processes have taken a backseat to shiny products", and that he "gradually lost trust" in OpenAI's leadership.

 In May 2024, Leike joined Anthropic, an AI company founded by former OpenAI employees.